Ammar-Alnagar/Ammar-Alnagar/README.md

-# Hey, I'm Ammar Alnagar
+Hey, I'm Ammar

-I build inference engines and optimize LLMs at the GPU level.
-Started with high-level frameworks, got frustrated with black-box performance, so now I'm down in CUDA/C++ land writing kernels and profiling memory bandwidth.
-Currently exploring Mojo because writing GPU code that looks like Python but runs at C++ speeds is too good to ignore.

-**Fun fact:** I've probably spent more time optimizing sub-millisecond latencies than I have sleeping this year.
-My GPU utilization dashboard has better uptime than my work-life balance.
-At least the tokens/sec charts look pretty

----

-### Projects I'm Actually Proud Of
+I build systems that actually run LLMs - everywhere from Raspberry Pis to B200 servers to your smart fridge (yes, really).
+It's all about figuring out how to integrate these models into real software and making them work within whatever constraints you've got.

+What I'm Working On

-**[Helios-Engine](https://github.com/Ammar-Alnagar/Helios-Engine)** - Rust agent framework for when LangChain is too slow and you need tool calling that actually works.
-Streaming, orchestration, the works.
+Helios-Engine - A Rust-based agent framework with streaming and tool calling.
+Built this for projects that need reliable LLM integration without the overhead.

-**[Zllm](https://github.com/Ammar-Alnagar/Zllm)** - Building an LLM inference engine from scratch in C++/CUDA.
-Flash Attention, PagedKV cache, RadixAttention.
-Learning by doing because reading vLLM source code at 2am wasn't cutting it.
+Zllm - Building an LLM inference engine from scratch in C++/CUDA.
+Learning how Flash Attention, PagedKV cache, and RadixAttention work under the hood helps a lot when you need to deploy these things in weird places.

-**[MILI](https://github.com/Ammar-Alnagar/MILI)** - End-to-end LLM inference engine in Mojo.
-Turns out you can write GPU kernels that look like Python but run like C++.
-RoPE, RMSNorm, FlashAttention—all without the usual CUDA pain.

-**[Axion](https://github.com/Ammar-Alnagar/Axion)** - Pure Rust inference engine.
-Sub-10ms p99 latency, beats vLLM by 20%+ on my benchmarks.
-Built when I cared about Rust, keeping it here because the benchmarks still slap.
+MILI - An end-to-end LLM inference engine in Mojo.
+Experimenting with getting good performance while keeping the code readable.
+Includes RoPE, RMSNorm, and FlashAttention implementations.

+Axion - A Rust inference engine from an earlier project.
+Good learning experience in getting models to run efficiently in production environments.

 ```
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣤⡶⠿⠿⠷⣶⣄⠀⠀⠀⠀⠀